norcane/noble-legacy/README.md

 > Please note that despite our best efforts, *noble* was primarily written for our internal purposes and is still under heavy development.
-It means it's NOT feature complete yet (see the *Planned features* chapter below) and its API may change until it reaches the *1.0.0* version.
-It is also not yet released into the *Maven* repository, although this is planned to be done soon.
+It means it's NOT feature complete yet (see the *Planned features* chapter below) and its API may change until it reaches the final version.

 ## Key features
 - Seamless integration into any existing *Play* application.